adnenabdessaied/NSVD/README.md

 ## Scenes

-The derendered scenes do not need any further preprocessing and can be diretly used with our neuro-symbolic executor.
+The derendered scenes do not need any further preprocessing and can be directly used with our neuro-symbolic executor.

 ## Dialogs